laberning/openrowingmonitor/docs/rower_settings.md

   Sep 12 20:38:06 roeimachine npm[862]: Setting priority for the Gpio-service to -7
   Sep 12 20:38:09 roeimachine npm[802]: websocket client connected
   ```

+This shows that Open Rowing Monitor is running, and that bluetooth and the webserver are alive, and that the webclient has connected.

 ### Setting critical parameters for stroke detection